Skip to main content

 • The mapping to the blue team’s existing detection coverage (gaps)

-This is the artifact that transforms an offensive engagement into a defensive uplift.
+This is the artifact that will eventually transform an offensive engagement into a defensive uplift.
+Until that component lands, operators assemble the brief manually from the workspace outputs.

 Why Two-Method Verification Matters